freaky1718/Old-Perchance-Revival-WebUI/README.md

 Generate images effortlessly and for free, directly on your own PC.
 This version is designed to **prioritize and utilize your NVIDIA GPU** for significantly faster generation if you have one, while still offering a CPU option for broader compatibility.
 The goal is to make local SD 1.5 generation as simple as possible, especially for those familiar with the old Perchance site.

+Welcome to **Perchance Revival**!
+This is a user-friendly Gradio web application designed to bring back the experience of the old Perchance image generator by featuring the specific Stable Diffusion 1.5 models and common generation parameters/presets it used.

+Generate images effortlessly and for free, directly on your own PC.
+This version is designed to **prioritize and utilize your NVIDIA GPU** for significantly faster generation if you have one, while still offering a CPU option for broader compatibility.
+The goal is to make local SD 1.5 generation as simple as possible, especially for those familiar with the old Perchance site.

+01-06-2025:
+> ⚠️ **Early Development Notice**
+> This app is still in **very early development** – as in, *started today* early.
+It can already generate images successfully, but expect bugs, missing polish, and future changes (including some big ones).
+It’s functional but **not production-ready yet**.
+Stability is good so far, but this is more of a preview than a final release.

+This project is primarily designed for **Windows** users, offering a straightforward setup with easy-to-use batch files.
+Manual setup options are also provided for other platforms or advanced users.

 This project is primarily designed for **Windows** users, offering a straightforward setup with easy-to-use batch files.
 Manual setup options are also provided for other platforms or advanced users.

 ## Application Screenshot: